Chapter 9: Instruction-Related Policies

 Satisfactory/Unsatisfactory system (school of medicine students): All Virginia Tech Carilion School of Medicine courses have a grade mode of “S” for Satisfactory or “U” for Unsatisfactory.

 Audit grade (undergraduate students): A student may choose to audit a course, without the necessary prerequisites, to enhance one’s educational experience.
-Permission of the course instructor is required, in accordance with Policy 6360, “Auditing Courses,” and Policy Memorandum 250, “Assignment of an Audit Grade for Undergraduate Courses,” and the “Modification of Auditing Policy.”
+Permission of the course instructor is required, in accordance with Policy 6360, “Auditing Courses,” and Policy Memorandum 250, “Assignment of an Audit Grade for Undergraduate Courses.”
 An audit is a mechanism for a student to reserve a seat in a course, with no performance evaluation required.
 If the student or the instructor expects evaluation of course work, then the student must enroll either for the P/F option or for a letter grade.
 If the instructor of record wishes to restrict the participation of auditing students in selected activities, then that is stated in the syllabus.
 Students are assessed the same rate of tuition and fees for audited courses as for courses taken for credit.
 Audited courses do not count toward full-time enrollment.

 Unsatisfactory audit should be left blank in grade column.
 In the case of graduate students, an e-mail should be forwarded to the graduate school requesting deletion of the course from the student's record.